 Surveys of Consecutive Polls

-If you want to launch a group of polls together, but you don’t want to have them show up on the same screen you can create a multi-poll survey and enable “Show questions separately”.
+If you want to launch a group of polls together, but don’t want to have them show up on the same screen you can create a multi-poll Form and enable “Show questions separately”.

 Add all the polls you want to launch together inside that survey.
 Each attendee will see just the starting poll when you launch the survey.
 Once they answer that poll, they can click “Next” to move on to the next poll in the survey.